Easton99/Local-News-Scrap-Alerts/README.md

 ## Features

-* Something that scrapes local news sites to send alerts on accidents or delays on roads you drive frequently.
+* Something that scrapes local news sites/other sources to send alerts on accidents or delays on roads you drive frequently and local news in general.

 ## Getting Started